roneyfraga/birddog/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of `birddog` is sniffing out new patterns in scientific and patent literature.
+The goal of `birddog` is sniffing out emergence and trajectories in scientific and patent literature.

 ## Installation